Table of Contents

 This is how Cesar so effectively rehabilitates dogs.
 He’s not “breaking” dogs, he’s using exercise and discipline to redirect their energy into a healthier state.
 That’s what we want to do for ourselves: replace our negative habits with healthy and positive ones.

 “Learning skills that improve your life is the way you unlearn habits that ruin your life.”

-1. Bad Habit: Watching TV shows for hours after the end of a workday.
+1. Bad Habit: Watching shows or movies for hours after the end of workdays.

-Positive Skill: Turning on an audio or video podcast while doing a 30-minute workout.
-Involve others in your household if you want/can, and make it a new positive activity.
+Positive Redirection: Turn on an audio or video podcast while doing a 30-minute workout or home chores.
+Involve others in your household if you want/can, and make it a new positive activity that you do together.
 Here are some easy at home workouts if you’re unsure where to start.

 2. Bad Habit: Scrolling mindlessly through social media or watching YouTube videos that don’t develop you or your craft.

 Positive Redirection: Watching a tutorial or reading an article that improves a business or craft skill, and then implementing that for your creative growth.